umass-compsci-220/umass-compsci-220.github.io/materials/homework/fetching-and-web-apis.md

 }
 ```

-The function should call `fetchUniversities` with the given query and then return true if the order of strings in the resulting array are ordered in ascending order by length, false otherwise.
+The function should call `fetchUniversities` with the given query and then return true if the length of the strings in the resulting array are strictly ascending, false otherwise.
 This function should propagate errors from `fetchUniversities`.

 You will need to write mock tests for this function since the order of university names from the API is not guaranteed.
 You should also test what happens if the `ok` property of the API's returned [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object is false.
 You need to write at least three mock tests.